 Earth has natural pockets of energy hidden underneath the land.
-Different areas has more streams of energy where life proliferate while others are barren.
-As the point of source in each area, over time the old ley lines moves and shifts from the movement of the tectonic plates.
-The higher number of life in a certain area, the more earth’s energy is present.
+Different areas have more energy streams where life proliferates while others are barren.
+As the point of source in each room, over time, the old ley lines move and shift from the movement of the tectonic plates.
+The higher the number of lives in a certain area, the more earth’s energy is present.

 “Do you need any help?”
 A salesman asked next to him.
-He was busily putting new stacks of books into the shelves.
+He was busily putting new stacks of books onto the shelves.

 “Where would they be?”

-They arrived to case full of white crystal clear crystals decorated inside the case.
+They arrived at a case full of white crystal clear crystals decorated inside the case.

 “Here it is.
 We have different sizes, types, and even colors.
 Is there a specific one you are looking for?”

 “I’m not so sure.”
-Kiyro placed his hands on the glass and gazed through to see the Selenite.
+Kiyro placed his hands on the glass and gazed to see the Selenite.
 There was selenite that was white, pink, and a bit red.
-Even the shapes of selenite were in the form of a pyramid, wand, an orb, or in its original shape.

-His Alive gear scanned the surrounding area.
-A message appeared in his Alive gear.
+Kiyro’s Alive gear scanned the surrounding area.
+Finally, a message appeared in his Alive gear.